daptin/documentation/content/getting-started/_index.md

 Everything related to custom plugin development.

-    Plugin basics: An introduction into Baserow plugins.
+    Plugin basics: An introduction into Daptin plugins.
     Plugin boilerplate: Don’t reinvent the wheel, use the boilerplate for quick plugin development.
     Create application: Want to create an application type?
 Learn how to do that here.
     Create database table view: Display table data like a calendar, Kanban board or however you like by creating a view type.